nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 Try out the newest features.
 (Sometimes these may be a little rough around the edges.)

+* 	Get your administrator to enable your Mobile App Access in your user profile.
 * 	Login using your CorpPass credentials
 * 	Biometric login (option to enable after initial CorpPass login)
 * 	Access your eLitigation cases